PCOS: Diagnosis, Research & Management

 Tune in to our podcast to explore the world of healthcare and learn from distinguished special guests.
 We cover everything from preventative measures to cutting-edge treatments so that you can stay informed and up-to-date on health-related things.

-Polycystic Ovary Syndrome (PCOS) is a common endocrine disorder that affects individuals with ovaries, often during their reproductive years.
-Characterized
+Polycystic Ovary Syndrome is a common endocrine disorder that affects people with ovaries, typically during their reproductive years.

 Menopause is a natural biological process that marks the end of a woman’s reproductive years, typically occurring between ages 45